Peregrine Smith: Son of Pocahontas and Captain John Smith?

 b.
 1643 b. ca 1646 b. ca 1650 b. ca 1652

 b. ca 1675 b. ca 1674

 Dr. Copeland has passed away.
 One website, which includes references to him, states that he said the Peregrine Smith story was told to him by his aunt and that it was an unproven tradition.

 In the above quote, the writer states, "there is too much evidence otherwise to dismiss these historical traditions."
 What is this evidence of which the writer speaks?
 Marriage, death, baptismal, land, or tax records would constitute evidence, as would a mention in contemporary writings, such as histories, biographies.
 Equally acceptable would be or criminal or civil court cases in which the person was named, or religious records, such as those keep by Quaker Societies.
 Anything, but, there is nothing, that would stand as evidence that could prove that John Smith and Pocahontas has a child named Peregrine Smith, either in England or in Virginia.

 The following webpage lays out both a lengthy argument for the possibility that Pocahontas and John Smith could have had a child (but no proof of the child itself, only its possibility) but there is so much twisting and turning and lots of ifs.
-If Pocahontas was really older, if the mysterious children of Powhatan are really the children of Pocahontas, if the Sedgeford Hall portrait was Pocahontas and Peregrine (it's not it's a painting of Osceola and his mother) if this and if that.
+If Pocahontas was really older, if the mysterious children of Powhatan are really the children of Pocahontas, if the Sedgeford Hall portrait was Pocahontas and Peregrine (it's not it's a painting of Pe-o-ka, wife of Chief Osceola and their son) if this and if that.
 Just my opinion, but if you need multiple if this than thats, then you're likely barking up the wrong tree.